-- Professional learning sessions during Principal and Parent Involvement Coordinator meetings. - One-on-one meetings held at each school site between the Title I Parent Involvement Coordinator and school leaders. - The creation and sharing of a Federal Programs Handbook that is a "Quick Guide" for schools and administrators. - Technical assistance with planning, organizing, and conducting parent meetings. - On-going emails and phone calls. - Guidance and example resources to schools on parental involvement requirements, including guidance on the school parental involvement plan, planning, school-compact and ways to build parent capacity. - The Parent Involvement Coordinator at the Central Office meets periodically with the Title I Assistant Principals to offer suggestions for parent trainings. - Title I "Documentation Tubs" with divided sections organized to match the school notebooks for the collection of documentation and housing of additional resources. - The Parent Involvement Coordinator shares quarterly Parent Engagement Newsletters, Compliance Webinars, and the GaDOE social media blogs, twitter, & Facebook links for up to date resources and information on involving parents. - Parent Institute & Helping Children Learn Newsletters have been added to each Title I school website for parents and schools to access.
+- Professional learning sessions during principal and parent and family engagement coordinator meetings. - One-on-one meetings held at each school site between the Title I Parent and Family Engagement Coordinator and school leaders. - The creation and sharing of a Federal Programs Handbook that is a "Quick Guide" for schools and administrators. - Technical assistance with planning, organizing, and conducting parent meetings. - On-going emails and phone calls. - Guidance and example resources to schools on parental involvement requirements, including guidance on the school parental involvement plan, planning, school-compact and ways to build parent capacity. - The parent and family engagement coordinator at the central office meets periodically with the Title I assistant principals to offer suggestions for parent trainings. - The parent and family engagement coordinator shares quarterly Parent and Family Engagement Newsletters, Compliance Webinars, and the GaDOE social media blogs, twitter, & Facebook links for up to date resources and information on involving parents. - Parent Institute & Helping Children Learn Newsletters have been added to each Title I school website for parents and schools to access.